vanessa-kang/tp/docs/DeveloperGuide.md

 * Option 2: As a method in a class
     * Pros: Easier to implement
     * Cons: Class needs to be instantiated and increases coupling, reducing testability.

+### Academic Calendar Planner: Edit Module Feature

+#### Current implementation

+Similar to the add module command, the edit module command is also executed by `AcademicPlannerParser`.
+It allows users to edit the existing modules added to their `Academic Planner` by first accessing the specified `PartialModule` object within the `userModuleList`and `userModuleMap`.

 ### CAP Calculator features (i.e. current and set target)